digitalarche/Sentinel/Playbooks/Close-MDAP-Alert/readme.md

 # Close-MDATPAlert
 author: Yaniv Shasha

-This playbook will close Query closed Sentinel Incidents and will dismiss the corresponding MDATP Alert
+This playbook will query all the MDATP closed Sentinel incidents and will dismiss the corresponding MDATP Alert
 NOTE: You need to supply this parameters: Sentinel Subscription \ RG \ Workspace N